pavan1992/Java-Repository/README.md

 # Java-Repository
-This Repository contains java files explaing java concepts and some algorithms implemented in java
+This Repository contains java files explaining java concepts and some algorithams implemented in java

-Hello world,
-Learning github operations